wp-plugins/mobile-client-detection-plugin/readme.txt

 == Frequently Asked Questions ==

 = How does it work ? =
-The plugin adds two query_vars to each request (it uses PHP instead of mod_rewrite) - which can be used to create templates with multi-device support (implemented)
+The plugin adds two query_vars to each request (it uses PHP instead of mod_rewrite), which can be used to create templates with multi-device support - or to send out platform-specific template-files / theme-directories.
-- or to load different themes & templates (not yet implemented).

 = Which values can the query_var 'platform' return ? =
 1. android-phone, blackberry, windows, iphone, ipod, iemobile, webos, symbian, googlebot-mobile (or general: mobile).